OSGeo/PROJ/docs/source/tutorials/EUREF2019/exercises/helmert.rst

 .. hint::

-    Pay attention to the units of the parameteres output by projinfo, you may have to convert them to standard units (e.g. mm -> m).
+    Pay attention to the units of the parameters output by projinfo, you may have to convert them to standard units (e.g. mm -> m).

 .. hint::